Keeping track of your digital touchpoints is essential for measuring marketing success. Keep it simple with our guide to digital attribution.

 Last Google Ads click

 The last Google Ads click model attributes all of the conversion value to the ad that the customer clicked immediately before converting.

 This model is ideal for identifying and rewarding the Google ad that resulted in the conversion.

 The time decay model attributes more credit to the touchpoints closest in time to the sale or conversion.

 This model may be used for running a promotional campaign in a specific timeframe.
 You might want to give more credit to activities on promotion days, for example.

 The non-linear model assigns varying importance to interactions based on how often they occur in the converging pathways.
 To compare the data, the ratings are normalised to account for varying distance paths.

-Data-driven/ algorithmic model
+Data-driven/ algorithmic models

-Attribution that is data-driven uses mathematical and statistical methods to estimate the probability of conversion across all marketing touchpoints.
+Data-driven models use mathematical and statistical methods to estimate the probability of conversion across all marketing touchpoints.